ddev/ddev-addon-template/README.md

 7. Pick one of the jobs in progress in the sidebar.

-8. Wait until the current task list reaches the `tmate debugging session` section and the output shows something like that:
+8. Wait until the current task list reaches the `tmate debugging session` section and the output shows something like:

 ```
 106 SSH: ssh PRbaS7SLVxbXImhjUqydQBgDL@nyc1.tmate.io